Why I Don’t Blog and How You Can Stop Blogging Too

 For photographers who create blog posts about recent events, mentioning and then linking to vendors involved in the project offers several benefits.
 First, the post provides a convenient platform to share work.
 It’s for this reason that watermarking blog photos is particularly important when you expect your images to be shared.

 Blogging events also encourages reciprocal engagement by the vendors who were mentioned.
 This often involves a link back to your website.
-Since the authority of most vendor websites is relatively low, those backlinks will only yield a minor SEO benefit.
+Since the authority of most vendor websites is low, those backlinks will only yield a minor SEO benefit.
 However, over time, the cumulative value of those backlinks can be beneficial.

 Alternatives to Vendor Blogging